bookflyers/auto-kerning/README.md

 # Auto Kerning for Blender

 ## About
-Apply "auto kerning" to text objects in blender.
+Automatic kerning for text objects in Blender.

-For a selected text object, this add-on sets the kerning for each character pair in the text body's content using the kerning information stored in the font.
+With one click, this add-on automatically kerns the selected text object's contents, using the kerning information from the object's font files.

 ![Animation of kerning applied to the words "Kern Your Text"](./images/auto-kerning-demo.webp)

 ## Use
-When a font object is selected, the "Apply Kerning" button appears under Paragraph > Spacing in the Data tab of the Properties Editor.
+When a text object is selected, the "Apply Kerning" button appears under Paragraph > Spacing in the Data tab of the Properties Editor.

 ![Screenshot of the "Apply Kerning" button in the Blender UI](./images/auto-kerning-screenshot.png)